 Create an android application called Spin the wheel.
 The application allows the user to randomly pick a winner a list names.
 The user first enters names to initialize the list of names.
 Then when the user presses on the spin button, the application should pick one random name from the list and display it on the screen as the winner.
 Below is a demo of the app.

+COULD NOT DO THIS PART, MY ANDROID SOFTWARE STILL JAMS WHEN I DO RUN FOR ANDROIF APPLICATIONS.
+I TRIED TO FIX IT.